 You may demonstrate your ability to pay your educational expenses at JSC in one of several ways:

-If you will be supported by your government or sponsoring agency, submit an official copy of your sponsorship award letter;
+If you will be supported by your government or a sponsoring agency, you may submit an official copy of your sponsorship award letter.

 ° Official proof of personal or family savings